drumworkteam/term/readme.md

 <h3 id="mount">DrumWork</h3>

-The tune language is being developed by the folks at [DrumWork](https://drum.work), a California-based project for helping humanity master information and computation.
+The term language is being developed by the folks at [DrumWork](https://drum.work), a California-based project for helping humanity master information and computation.
 DrumWork started off in the winter of 2008 as a spark of an idea, to formalizing the work 10 years later in the winter of 2018, now just beginning its development phases.
 DrumWork funds the development here.
 It is entirely bootstrapped by working full time and running [Etsy](https://etsy.com/shop/teamdrumwork) and [Amazon](https://www.amazon.com/s?rh=p_27%3AMount+Build) shops.
 Also find us on [Facebook](https://www.facebook.com/teamdrumwork), [Twitter](https://twitter.com/teamdrumwork), and [LinkedIn](https://www.linkedin.com/company/teamdrumwork).
 Check out our other GitHub projects as well!